In this series, I dig a little deeper into the meaning of psychology-related terms. This week’s term is critical thinking.

 Speaking of filters, everything that we’re presented with comes through some sort of filter, whether that’s bias stemming from the source or from the medium.
 Bias isn’t necessarily a bad thing, but failure to recognize it can be a problem.
 For example, it’s one thing to choose to watch Fox News and recognize that it’s coming through a filter with a certain bias, and it’s a whole other can of tuna to assume that messaging is unbiased.
 I watch a couple of late night comedy shows that I’m well aware are biased to the left, and acknowledging that bias is helpful in contextualizing the information they present in terms of the bigger picture.

 I’m logically minded to begin with, and the schooling I’ve done has had a huge impact on how I evaluate new information.
-I’ve certainly got my own biased filter, but I have confidence in my ability to look things up and my BS detector.
+I’ve certainly got my own biased filter, but I have confidence in my ability to look things up, plus I trust my BS detector.

 Monash University has a 3-question quiz to tell you if you’re a critical thinker or not.
 It’s not enough to tell you much of anything about anything, but it calls me a “critical maestro.”

-Do you think our society could use more critical thinking?
+Do you think our society could use more critical thought?
 If so, how might we be able to foster that?